danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Depending on your server's specs and configuration you can increase the number of processes and gevent threads but before doing this make sure you profile and monitor your application's performance because at a certain stage increasing numbers will cause degraded performance.

 `uWSGI` features a python package (installable from pip) called `uwsgitop` that can be used for monitoring it.
 But that's out of the scope of this tutorial.
-Maybe i'll write about it in the future
+Maybe i'll write about it in the future.

 ### Scaling out to multiple servers

 At a certain point, we'll max out our server's resources and we'll need to scale out to multiple servers.
-Since our websocket server isn't coupled to our application.
-That's fairly easy we can easily load balance multiple servers (Each running multiple `uWSGI` processes and gevent threads) behind Nginx.
+Since our websocket server isn't coupled to our main django application.
+That's fairly easy becuase we can load balance multiple servers (Each running multiple `uWSGI` processes and gevent threads) behind Nginx.

 And before you know it, you'll be handling thousands of connections easily.

 You can also apply the same clustering and loadbalancing technique to RabbitMQ when you need to scale out (though not with Nginx since RabbitMQ doesn't use HTTP).

 Apart from our main aim of building a chat application, one of my silent goals was to show you that `uWSGI` is not "just a WSGI server" it's way more than that.